How to Prepare for the SAT

 When taking the SAT, it's important to come prepared with the necessary materials to ensure a smooth testing experience.
 Here's a list of materials to bring with you to the SAT:

 It's important to note that you should not bring any electronic devices, including cell phones, tablets, or laptops, as they are not allowed during the test.
-If you do bring any unauthorized materials, you may be dismissed from the test and your scores may be canceled.
+If you do bring any unauthorized materials, you may be dismissed from the test, and your scores may be canceled.

 It may seem obvious, but always ensure that you accurately input your answers to the corresponding section and number on the answer sheet.
 If you fail to pay attention, it is possible to inadvertently misplace your responses.
 There’s nothing worse than finding out you got a question wrong just because it’s in the wrong section!

 Remember to keep an eye on the clock!
 It is critical to manage your time effectively during the SAT since the test is timed.
-You should consider that you’ll only need under a minute to answer easier questions, and limit yourself to one or two minutes on the more demanding ones.
+You should consider that you’ll only need under a minute to answer easier questions and limit yourself to one or two minutes on the more demanding ones.

 Remember, the SAT is composed of multiple short, timed tests.
 Keeping track of the time during each section will help you have time to answer every question until the very last ones.
+This is one of the most valuable strategies for the SAT to keep in mind.

 Make sure that you fully understand each question before you answer it.
 If you've taken a lot of practice tests, you'll be tempted to answer questions you recall from practice tests.
 Make sure to answer the questions being asked and not those from practice tests.